KnicKnic/temp-kubernetes-ci/README.md

 # Temp Kubernetes CI

 A github action to create a kubernetes cluster in your CI VM for both linux & windows.
-Also has code to copy and paste for other CI platforms.
+Also has cmdline to copy and paste for other CI platforms.

 ## Usage